Menopause at Work

 - An excellent suite of templates for the workplace, developed by Monash University.
 These includes topics such as : Gauging if your workplace is menopause friendly, ideas for reasonable adjustments and a conversation tool for managers and employees.

-- A curated library of Personal stories from women working through menopause, so you better understand the lived experience.
+- A curated library of personal stories from women working through menopause, so you better understand the lived experience.

 Welcome interview with Thea to clarify learning needs.